Education sector grants

 Eligibility: Eligibility is based on three dimensions: poverty, education vulnerability and fragility.
 A country is eligible for an education sector program implementation grants if:

-- It is classified as low-income based on its Gross National Product per capita, or
+- It was classified as low-income based on its Gross National Income per capita, or

-- It is classified as an IDA-eligible small island or small landlocked developing state, or
+- It was classified as an IDA-eligible small island or small landlocked developing state, or

-- It is classified as lower-middle income based on its gross national product per capita and its primary completion rate is lower than 85%.
+- It was classified as lower-middle income with a Gross National Income per capita of less than US$2,000 and its lower-secondary completion rate is lower than 90% or